-Sitecore Training should be your first choice to clear up your basics and move towards clearing the Sitecore certification exam.
-A good training will help you learn everything about the field, and this blog will only be needed for a reference for 51 Sitecore Interview Questions.
+Sitecore training should be your first choice to clear up your basics and move towards clearing the Sitecore certification exam.
+A good training will help you learn everything about the field, and this blog will only be needed as a reference for the 51 Sitecore Interview Questions.

 Now, without any further ado, let us begin to unlock the list of frequently asked 51 Sitecore interview questions.
 But first, here is a brief into Sitecore and its future.

-The demand for Sitecore developers is experiencing a good all-time high and is expected to continue on its upward graph.
-However, there is a greater degree of demand than there is supply, and once you complete your Sitecore online training, you will easily understand 51 Sitecore Interview Questions with Answers
+The demand for Sitecore developers is experiencing a good all-time high and is expected to continue on its upward trend.
+However, there is a greater degree of demand than there is supply, and oṄnce you complete your Sitecore online training, you will easily understand 51 Sitecore Interview Questions with Answers

 Ans: Sitecore is a very flexible Content Management System (CMS).
-It is one of the leading enterprise-level content management systems (CMS) using which you can create an enterprise websites and intranet portal websites.
-Sitecore was found in 2001 and it is built on Microsoft .NET platform.
+It is one of the leading enterprise-level content management systems (CMS), using which you can create an enterprise website and intranet portal websites.
+Sitecore was founded in 2001, and it is built on the Microsoft .NET platform.
 Sitecore also allows deployment via Microsoft Azure.

-Ans: Here are the top features of Sitecore CMS that separates it from other CMS:
+Ans: Here are the top features of Sitecore CMS that separate it from other CMS:

-Ans: Sitecore user interface is very similar in look and feels to windows desktop, which makes it easy for new users to pick up and learn Sitecore.
-There are three ways you can log in to Sitecore - Desktop, Content Editor, and Page Editor.
+Ans: Sitecore's user interface is very similar in look and feel to Windows desktop, which makes it easy for new users to pick up and learn Sitecore.
+There are three ways you can log in to Sitecore: Desktop, Content Editor, and Experience Editor.

 Sitecore Login Screen: